 Humor Travel Life

-A great way to end a backpacking trip is getting to visit with family you don't have the opportunity to see often, and in this case family who live all the way across the Atlantic ocean.
+A great way to end a solo backpacking trip is getting to visit with family you don't have the opportunity to see often, and in this case, relatives who live all the way across the Atlantic ocean.
 I stayed with family from my dad's side in Rotterdam, Netherlands.
 Though it wasn't my first time in The Netherlands, it was my first time staying in Rotterdam.

 Our family has Jewish roots and so we visited the town of Strijen which has a monument dedicated to the Jewish families who died in the Holocaust, including ours.
 It happened that while on my vacation the tragic events in Charlottesville, Virginia took place.
 It was strange to hear about all the turmoil back home in the States, yet feel so distanced from it at the same time.
 Though our family had visited Strijen back in 2008, the recent events especially made me want to visit again.
 In 2017 it feels surreal that we have to still be dealing with Neo-Nazis and the KKK, but because of that, it's important to look back at reminders of the past to see how destructive hate can be and how important it is to stand up for what's right.